MARKET SNAPSHOT — CITY OF CHICAGO

 *The City of Chicago Market Snapshot represents the residential real estate activity within the 77 officially defined Chicago community areas as provided by the Chicago Association of REALTORS®.

-- The City of Chicago saw listings average 65 days on the market until contract, a 19.8% decrease from October 2019.
+- The City of Chicago saw listings average 67 days on the market until contract, an 3.1% increase from October 2020.

 STATE OF THE MARKET